SE-ML/se-ml.github.io/best_practices/_posts/2020-02-04-auto_model_packaging.md

 intent: Increase the ability to deploy models on demand -- which increases availability and scalability. #
 motivation: Deploying and orchestrating different components of an application can be a tedious task.
-Instead of manually packaging and delivering models and in order to avoid manual interventions or errors, one can automate this task. #
+Instead of manually packaging and delivering models, and in order to avoid manual interventions or errors, one can automate this task. #
 applicability: Automatic model deployment should be implemented in any production-level ML application.
 related: #
 dependencies: #